Social media use by the Islamic State: Content and messages

 These messages can be seen throughout all content produced by the Islamic State such as war documentaries, execution videos, and Rumiyah (magazine).

 Social media usage

 From 2013 to 2014, the organization primarily used mainstream platforms such as Twitter, Facebook, and YouTube.
 In 2014, these large social media platforms removed IS content.
 Since then, IS has chosen to utilize social media platforms that either protect their content or allow for content to quickly be reposted.
 These platforms of choice are Telegram, Justpaste.it, and Surespot, until the latter's shutdown in 2022.
+By 2025, the group had further diversified into decentralized platforms like Rocket.Chat and TamTam to evade moderation.

 IS also implements marketing initiatives like “Jihadist Follow Friday,” which encourages users to follow new IS-related accounts each Friday.
 This specific hashtag mirrors commonly used hashtags such as #motivation monday or #throwbackthursday.
 To augment their online presence and popularity, the organization encourages their followers to use a plethora of Arabic hashtags, which translate to #theFridayofSupportingISIS, and #CalamityWillBefalltheUS.
 This allows them to gain followers each week while promoting their community and message on a weekly basis.